Enhancement of Rural Connectivity by Recycling TV Towers with Massive MIMO Techniques: Conclusion

 \section{Conclusion}

 In this article, we have shown that recycling TV towers with mMIMO precoding provides a low-cost enabler of connectivity in rural areas.
 Indeed, one high tower BS can cover an area at least $25$ times larger than a Legacy BS.
 Furthermore, we highlighted the benefits of the proposed solution in a realistic use case (Ethiopian rural area) where we showed that a large number of people can be covered by deploying a BS at the top of available TV towers.
-Furthermore, we have discussed some future directions to enhance the performance of the proposed solution.
 An important perspective of this work is to consider the terrain information (buildings, valleys, trees, mountains, hills) in addition to the population density maps and towers locations in the coverage study.
 This will permit drawing a coverage map similar to our proposed one where network operators can obtain directly the number of possible subscribers in a region and include this number in their business model.

 \ifCLASSOPTIONcaptionsoff

 \fi